mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 ___________________________________________________
 ## EDL and proxy files

-To implement the Ecall and Ocall, we'll need to define them in a **Enclave Definition Langage (EDL)** file.
+To implement the Ecall and Ocall, we'll need to define them in a **Enclave Definition Language (EDL)** file.

 Then we'll pass this EDL file to a tool called **edger8r**.
 We'll use it to generate **proxy files**, which will handle interactions between the host and the enclave.